 *Note that 4 credit Physiology with lab and 4 credit Anatomy with lab courses are acceptable substitutions for Human Physiology & Anatomy I & II.

 Additional coursework in the areas of biology of human health and disease, organic chemistry, human development, human genetics, biochemistry, nutrition, and developmental psychology is recommended.
 Accepted applicants generally earn a cumulative grade point average of 3.3 or greater for prerequisite courses.

 - Cumulative GPA of 3.3 or better

-- GRE scores of 310 or better with a 4.0 in the writing portion.
+- GRE scores of 150 or better each on the verbal reasoning and quantitative reasoning components, with a 4 or better on the analytical writing measure.